axemonk/Excel-formula/README.txt

 4. Enjoy!

-Please send any bug reports and suggestions to Alco#0424 via a direct message on Discord.
+Please send any bug reports or suggestions to Alco#0424 via a direct message on Discord.
 You can find me on the official Sublime Text Discord server.
 Made by Alco#0424 and [Q4]Fry#2960
 https://github.com/axemonk/Excel-formula